-If you’re interested about technology’s role in New Zealand’s economic growth, read Rowan Simpson’s April 4 post is a must-read.
+If you’re interested about technology’s role in New Zealand’s economic growth, read Rowan Simpson’s April 4 post on the Callaghan legacy.
+It is a must-read.

 Simpson has written an insightful analysis of Sir Paul Callaghan’s1 vision.
 He examines how the advice has played out since his death nine years ago.